Housekeeping with Maslow*: CLOTHING

 When they are older, get your children involved.
 Twice a year – before school and summer vacation – I would take mine to Value Village, give them each a cart and one hour to choose school or vacation clothing.
 They made good choices.
 They also thought it was cool, and still shop there.
 Thrifting saved money for art & karate lessons and trips to Disneyland, and they understood that because we talked about it.

 Thrifting also keeps things out of landfills and people out of slave-labor clothing factories.

 CLOTHING LEVEL III: Upcycling or making your own, only if that is fun for you.
 It is fun for me, when I have the time.
-I especially love using vintage patterns, so I was very excited to find this One Hour Flapper Dress – I’m going to order and make one in the very near future!
+I especially love using vintage patterns, which is how I got into collecting and then selling them.
+Check out my early 70s robe made from an early 70s sheet!